Saurav270/USA_cardataset_analysis/README.md

 # USA_cardataset_analysis
-I have created a interactive dashboard. it shows everthing that a buyer want to know about cars.
+I have created a interactive dashboard. it shows everthing that a buyer want to know about  the cars.